Hyperthermia: Signs and symptoms

 An early stage of hyperthermia can be "heat exhaustion" (or "heat prostration" or "heat stress"), whose symptoms can include heavy sweating, rapid breathing and a fast, weak pulse.
 If the condition progresses to heat stroke, then hot, dry skin is typical as blood vessels dilate in an attempt to increase heat loss.
 An inability to cool the body through perspiration may cause dry skin.
 Hyperthermia from neurological disease may include little or no sweating, cardiovascular problems, and confusion or delirium.

 Other signs and symptoms vary.
 Accompanying dehydration can produce nausea, vomiting, headaches, and low blood pressure and the latter can lead to fainting or dizziness, especially if the standing position is assumed quickly.

 In severe heat stroke, confusion and aggressive behavior may be observed.
-Heart rate and respiration rate will increase (tachycardia and tachypnea) as blood pressure drops and the heart attempts to maintain adequate circulation.
+Heart rate and respiration rate will increase (tachycardia and tachypnea respectively) as blood pressure drops and the heart attempts to maintain adequate circulation.
 The decrease in blood pressure can then cause blood vessels to contract reflexively, resulting in a pale or bluish skin color in advanced cases.
 Young children, in particular, may have seizures.
-Eventually, organ failure, unconsciousness and death will result.
+Eventually, organ failure, unconsciousness, and death will result.